clwg/go-sinkhole/readme.md

-## go-sinkhole
+# go-sinkhole

-This Golang based Sinkhole Server is a simple tool designed to help monitor network traffic by logging all incoming connections on specified ports.
+This is a Golang-based sinkhole server designed to intercept and log unwanted or malicious network traffic for analysis and mitigation purposes.

+## Usage